Hostile Takeover

 “Why wouldn’t I?”

-The drone stepped over and lean out over the edge, looking at the ground with clear fear.
+The drone stepped over and leaned out over the edge, looking at the ground with clear fear.

 “Don’t tell me your model doesn’t have wings, either?”